New Zealand Election 2023

 From this, we can see that there is a need for the government to enhance the well-being of those on the lowest incomes but there really is no need for any government to enhance the incomes of the wealthiest sectors of the population.

-While there are many in the top 50% of the population who feel that life is financially difficult, the major reason for this is the shortage of housing related to the failure to increase the housing supply to match population increase.
-This shortage has led to increased house prices and increased rental rates.
+While there are many in the top 50% of the population who feel that life is financially difficult, the major reason for this is the shortage of housing, a result of a long-standing failure to increase the housing supply to match population increase.
+This shortage has led to increased house prices and rental rates.
 Increasing the housing supply is the best way to ease both house and rental prices.
-Simply providing more money to people with incomes in the middle range without increasing the housing supply is likely to lead to corresponding increases in both house prices and rental charges.
+Simply providing more money to people with incomes in the middle range without increasing the housing supply is likely to lead to corresponding increases in both house prices and rental charges leaving people no better off.

 Taxation

-Governments create money and distribute it to their citizens in order to provide a means of exchange.
+Governments create money and distribute it to their citizens to provide a means of exchange.
 However, the circulation of money and trading invariably result in some individuals accumulating more money than others.
 The more money an individual has, the easier it becomes to accumulate more.
-Unchecked, all money would accrue to a few individuals while the remainder would live in poverty.
+The less money a person has, the more likely they will accumulate increasing levels of debt and pay others interest for that privilege.
+Unchecked, all money will accrue to a few individuals while the remainder will live in poverty.

 To ensure that money retains its value, governments limit the amount of money in circulation.
-They do this through taxation.
+They do this through taxation and the control of interest rates.
 The most equitable way to tax people is to tax them in proportion to the amount of money they have and pay money to everyone equally in the form of a Basic Income.
-However, rather than tax wealth, governments have traditionally taxed incomes and expenditures.
+However, because there are difficulties with taxing wealth, rather than taxing wealth directly, governments have traditionally taxed incomes and expenditures.

 New Zealand has a five-stage progressive income tax system.
 Income up to $14,000 is taxed at 10.5%, and income from $14,000 to $48,000 at 17.5%.
 From $48,000 to $70,000 the rate is 30% and from $70,000 to $180,000 the rate rises to 33%.
 All income earned over $180,000 is taxed at 39%.
 The average rate that a person pays, the effective tax rate, is always lower than the rate that a person pays on the last dollar they earn, the marginal tax rate.

 The current tax rates were applied from 1 October 2010 except for the 39% rate that was introduced in 2022.
-Apart from the 39% rate, tax brackets have not been adjusted for inflation since 2010 resulting in bracket creep".
-This means that as incomes have increased without adjusting the income tax brackets, taxpayers have ended up paying a greater proportion of their incomes in taxes.
-This leads to the argument that tax brackets should be adjusted to correspond with inflation.
-This assumes that the tax rates and brackets were correct when they were set, but they were in reality a matter of debate at that time.
+Apart from the 39% rate, tax brackets have not been adjusted for inflation since 2010 resulting in "bracket creep".
+This means that as incomes have increased without adjusting the income tax brackets, taxpayers have ended up paying a greater proportion of their total income in tax.
+This leads to the argument that tax brackets should be adjusted to correspond with inflation, but this assumes that the tax rates and brackets were correct when they were originally set when they may well have been inappropriate or a matter of debate at the time.

-For the 2023 election, it would appear that all political parties considered here, except Labour, are proposing to either alter the tax brackets or both the tax brackets and tax rates but with different objectives.
+For the 2023 election, all political parties considered here, except Labour, are proposing to either alter the tax brackets or both the tax brackets and tax rates, but with different objectives.

 More details of the proposed changes by each political party are included in the details for each party below.